Peacock & Paisley

 Through blessed synchronicity (I lived and worked in Croatia during their war, and food was scarce, especially dairy items, and I stopped taking my allergy medications because I was having unacceptable side-effects), I discovered that I, the daughter of a dairy family that competed with Hood for many years, and the granddaughter of people who lived next door to a different dairy, member of a family who drank milk with every meal including pizza, I was allergic to dairy products!!
 That’s what caused me to need mood-altering, hallucinogenic, speed/uppers allergy medicines for 20 years!
 If I had only listened to my childhood best friend’s mother, all those years ago when she suggested I might have a food allergy.
 My family and I had nowhere in our lexicon to put her ideas, so we thought they were kooky and unfounded.
 The fact that she had figured out how to save her own son from some very severe allergies…. well, we couldn’t put it all together.
 Largely because we didn’t want to.
 But how much simpler it is!!!

-20 years later, I discovered I’m allergic to grains
+20 years later, I discovered I’m allergic to grains, legumes, and anything that eats them

 What an amazing difference in my life now — I lost over 60 pounds, I feel more energetic and clear, and I’m back to being athletic again.
 I’m happy to share how I lost the excess weight and how I eat now.
 I’m not a doctor, just someone sharing their experience in the hopes that it will help many other people.